pictuga/morss/README.md

 ##Arguments

 morss accepts some arguments, to lightly alter the output of morss.
-Arguments are all boolean.
+Arguments may need to have a value (usually a string or a number).
 In the different "Use cases" below is detailed how to pass those arguments to morss.

 The arguments are: